Manage sessions

 {

-"access_token": "user-access-token",
+"access_token": "[ACCESS_TOKEN]",

-"id_token": "user-id-token",
+"id_token": "[ID_TOKEN]",

-"refresh_token": "user-refresh-token",
+"refresh_token": "[REFRESH_TOKEN]",

 }

-Step 2: Validate tokens
+Validate tokens

-The access token is a JWT (Json Web Token) signed by Transmit (see Token reference for the claim structure).
+The access token is a JWT (Json Web Token) signed by Mosaic (see Token reference for the claim structure).
 We strongly recommend validating it using these guidelines before you can use it to grant the user access.

 Security